realityforge/planet_quake/docs/games.md

 ## TODO

   * Fix portal gun.
-White outline of other portal visible from inside the portal view.
+Looking through a standing portal has a weird repetative effect because of deptch write or sorting or something.
 Turn off depth in shader or skip entity in tr_main.c?
 Measure/cache midpoint of portal model and use on floor and wall alignment.
-Move portals a little bit away from walls like rail mark?
 Fix corners by tracing in server for edges.
-No camera following for wall portals, it opposes the plane.
 Add NOPORTAL surfaceParm.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.